-Now pull your belly in and bend your lower back all the way down
+Pull your belly in and bend your lower back all the way down

-Now you go back up and start at the lower back.
+Go back up and start at the lower back.
 Maintain the hollow position you are in and roll up vertebra after vertebra.
 Lower back first, pull your shoulders backward second and after that your neck.
 Don’t over extend your neck at the end but go back to a neutral position.

 Try to build up to 3 sets of 12 repetitions.
 Control the exercise.
-Don’t let it control you.
-That means do it slowly.

 - Seated Row